National Electricity Market

 regulated businesses' compliance with their regulatory obligations.

-The Commission fulfills these roles in a number of ways, including through the publication of periodic and special reports, such as Annual Performance Reports and reports into specific compliance matters.
+The Commission fulfils these roles in a number of ways, including through the publication of periodic and special reports, such as Annual Performance Reports and reports into specific compliance matters.
 The Commission considers that the provision of such information is fundamentally important for consumers and assists in understanding the nature and levels of service which have been provided to them within the regulated market, as well as the reasons for any changes in performance over time.
-This information is also important for regulated entities, as it assists them to understand the areas of key interest for the Commission and, in some instances, their customers.
+This information is also important for regulated entities, as it assist them to understand the areas of key interest for the Commission and, in some instances, their customers.